 Alternate perspective: listen for your inner ally’s whispers

-What advantage does your additional time in the world or fresh perspective offer?
+What advantage does your seasoned time in the world offer - or - what fresh, new perspective do you bring?

 3. Know what is (and is not) in your control.